Group policies | PRA Pathfinder

 Change order

 Click the Change Order button to drag and drop group policies to set their priority.
 Click Save Order for prioritization changes to take effect.
 When multiple policies apply to a given user, the permissions take effect by starting at the top of the Group Policies list, and then moving down the list.
 If a permission conflicts with a permission applied by a group policy higher in the list, then the lower permission will overwrite the higher, unless the higher was set as Final.
+By changing the order, you are changing the priority of the group policy.
 In short, group policies that appear lower in the list have a higher functional priority than those that are higher.

 Search group policies